Put Your Mind in a Better Place

 News and Updates

 After being shut down for seventy years, Justine Santana awakens on Newearth with a chance to start over.
 The alien who rescued her has only one request—kill the man she loves.
 Her freedom hangs in the balance.

-Is Justine a woman—or a weapon?
+Is Justine—a woman or a weapon?

-Worlds where deception rules but truth prevails.
+A world where deception rules but truth prevails.

 Taug, an alien from Crestar, must eliminate his father’s mistake—a Human-Cresta crossbreed named Derik.
 When Taug awakens Justine and charges her with the assignment to kill Derik, he never suspects that she might discover the meaning of love—and her intrinsic humanity.

 “The Newearth world is wonderfully descriptive and the story is compelling.” ~Ellen

 “Science fiction at its best!
 Creative, thought-provoking, and visual.” ~Lindens

 “…delightfully, yet seriously, points to the great value in simply being human.” ~Kaye

 Justine sat alone in a Bothmal holding cell, lit only by a dim, red light.
 Her chains had not been removed, but they did not hinder her as she dabbed paint, faster than the eye could follow, on a bare, white board.